-So, I ended 2017 with a bad date.
+So, I ended the year with a bad date.
 The kind of bad date that crushes your biggest hopes about finishing the year in style, kissing under the mistletoe and going on ski trips together before the winter is over.

 I realized that had happened somewhere before the second half of my hot chocolate, but something lead me to order a lemonade also.
 It was as if letting go of this last date was the hardest thing I had to do this year.
 Admit that even though I was sitting across a handsome funny guy, he was another 2017 fail, as any trace of attraction I was trying to find wasn’t there to begin with.

 I won’t tell you how long I dragged out the date, but somewhere in the middle of the movie we went to see, I got up, made up some stupid excuse and went home.
 Just like that, the epiphany of failure hit me: